remorses/vitro/README.md

 -   if using a single npm top level package, don't install the react dep, instead use the one in the current devDependencies
 -   using multiple npm packages folders with different react versions is not supported

+## How to enable SSR

+Currently SSR is disabled because

+-   nextjs webpack resolve aliases are not picked up during first ssr render (only on refresh of a page that is not /index)
+-   emotion CacheProvider does not work (styles are not inserted in the iframe head)
+-   a lot of people probably don't support ssr rendering because of use of window (when ssr will be possible, it will be disabled by default)
+-   not that much useful (first render performance is not that important for a project like this)

+## Limitations

+-   you cannot depend on `@emotion/core` major version different than the one from the .vitro node_modules (to make CacheProvider work) (maybe the emotion major version will be configurable)
+-   the same for react, react-dom

 ## Things to do

 -   [ ] next run on top directory, this way urls are clickable in vscode